zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/logo.png" width=471 height=126 />

-NeuroFlow is a library to train and evaluate Artificial Neural Networks in Scala.
+NeuroFlow is a library to design, train and evaluate Artificial Neural Networks.
+It is written in Scala, matrix and vector operations are performed with <a href="https://github.com/scalanlp/breeze">Breeze</a>.

 # Introduction